hofmigration/hubspot-cm-compliance/README.md

 through its API — no script can read them, and there isn't even a comment count.
 So a reply left as a comment is invisible here.
 Four guards keep this fair:

-1. a note is only chased once it is **48 hours old** — nearly all comment replies happen within hours, so the wait removes most of the risk
+1. a note is only chased in a **bounded 48–72 hour window** — old enough that a reply clearly has not come, but never months old, so nothing is chased twice
 2. only notes **written by, or tagging, one of the 12** are considered
 3. **any later note by that person on the case counts as an answer**, because replies are often written as a fresh note rather than a comment